SorenWithAGit/gswrl/README.md

 the analytical data and a dictionary containing the instrument "metadata" of the run.

-The ---- class like the first is for data from an Elementar Liquid TOC/TN Analyzer.
+The VarioTOC class like the first is for data from an Elementar Liquid TOC/TN Analyzer.
 THe output of this class's data function will match the output of the FormacsTOC.data()